 Dela Curo Curry

 For Japanese black curry, you’ll want to track down Dela Curo Curry, an East Bay-based pop-up that specializes in it.
 They make theirs with cherry tomatoes, mushrooms, and wagyu beef, and serve it with katsu or over omurice.
-You can usually find them at Berkeley Bowl West, Delage, or Masabaga - but keep an eye on their Instagram for updates.
-Pre-order online here.
+You can usually either find them at Berkeley Bowl West, Delage, or Masabaga - keep an eye on their Instagram for updates (and pre-order online here).

 Chicken Dog Bagel